jainikvora/elastic-load-balancer-livewires/README.md

 * **Added unique request id to for each request in response header**

- -Generate Unique Id for each request and set in the response header.
+ -Generates an Unique Id for each request and sets it in the response header.
  -X-HTTP-request-id:"XYZ".

 * **Foward requests to target**

- -forward incoming request to target servers.
+ -All the incoming requests are forwarded to target servers.
  -eg: forward incoming request from Forward  server(port:8000) to Target Server(port:9000)

 * **Latency Feature**

- -Implemented the feature to know how much is the delay when request is forwarded from one server to other server.
+ -.

 * **HealthCheck Feature**